plausible/analytics/README.md

 Yes, Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics).

 We have a free as in beer [Plausible Analytics Self-Hosted](https://plausible.io/self-hosted-web-analytics) solution.
-It’s exactly the same product as our Cloud solution with a less frequent release schedule, which you have to install, host and manage yourself on your own infrastrucutre.
+It’s exactly the same product as our Cloud solution with a less frequent release schedule, which you have to install, host and manage yourself on your own infrastructure.
 Take a look at our [self-hosting installation instructions](https://docs.plausible.io/self-hosting).

 Plausible Self-Hosted is [a community supported project](https://plausible.discourse.group/) and there are no guarantees that you will get support from the creators of Plausible to troubleshoot your self-hosting issues.
 But if you [become a sponsor](https://github.com/sponsors/plausible), you can [reach out to us](https://plausible.io/contact) and get equal support to all the other paying customers.